2600hz/community-scripts/README.md

 ## dashboards
 Want to set up some beautiful Kazoo dashboards?
 Look no further!
 This will set up InfluxDB, Grafana, Graphite-API, and everything around it thats necessary.

+## fullbackup-couchdb

+Script that takes a backup of all CouchDB databases and transfers the backup to an SSH-enabled server.
+A detailed alert email is sent in the event of an error.

 ## kazoo-puppet

 Puppet scripts for deploying Kazoo (requires an update, only valid for single server currently)